jon0z/kiosksimplified/README.md

 The ViewModels use Flow to notify the UI of any changes to the state.
 For example, the `ItemDetailsViewModel` uses Flow to notify the `ItemDetailsFragment` of the details of the item to be displayed.
 The `ItemDetailsFragment` observes this Flow and updates the UI accordingly.
 This allows the app to be more modular and easier to test.

+## How to run this project in Android Studio

+1. Clone this repository
+2. Open this project in Android Studio
+3. Build the project
+4. Run the app on an emulator or a physical device